moisespontes/view/README.md

 $v = new \DevPontes\View\View($viewPath, 'php');
 ```

 ##### Use modifier methods to dynamically include parts of the template.
 Then, use the render method passing an array of data and the selected view.
+You can use either the slash (/) or the period (.) as a directory separator.
 For more details, see the example folder in the component directory.

 3. Use os métodos modificadores para incluir dinamicamente partes do template.
 Em seguida, utilize o método **_render_** passando um array de dados e a view selecionada.
+Você pode usar tanto a barra (/), quanto o ponto(.), como separador de diretórios.
 Para mais detalhes, veja a pasta de exemplo no diretório do componente.

 #### Basic usage